Carl Backs Wallace The Great

 At least one other mule has also been registered since Wallace was accepted: Fergus II has also joined BD ranks.

-For more on Wallace, and Carl’s column, see H&H magazine, out today.
+For more on Wallace, and Carl’s column, see H&H article here.